Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Note: The ragù and béchamel sauce provide sufficient moisture to cook the dried lasagna sheets till tender.

-You can use our tomato sauce made from scratch or a store bought passata, our favourite brand is Mutti or Cirio.
+Use our tomato sauce made from scratch or a store bought passata – our favourite brand is Mutti or Cirio.

 A classic lasagna is made with finely grated parmesan cheese but this recipe gives you the option of using it combined with two more cheeses for extra creaminess.

-Together the three cheeses are ricotta, mozzarella and parmesan.
+Together the three cheeses are ricotta, mozzarella (low moisture for cooking) and parmesan.

 Mix the cheeses together and dot small amounts evenly over the bechamel for extra creaminess.